 People love to share things that they like.
 Make it easy for your readers to pin images on your blog posts.

-After you have the On Hover Pin It Button activated people will be able to click on the Pin It button that will appear over your images when they hover it.
+After you have the On Hover Pin It Button activated, people will click on the pin It button that will appear over your images when they hover it.

 Designate Boards To Represent Your Blog Categories

-You should create a board for every category you have on your artist blog.
-Every time you publish a post, pin it to your board.
+Every time you publish a post, pin it to the appropriate board.

 Build Relationships With Artists